Colour: White. Pure White: The Sun Defines White.

 So why does the Sun not look white?

 Removing the blue from white produces yellow, so the scattering makes the Sun look yellow, and the rest of the sky blue.
-The blue sky is a result of light not heading directly to the ground at our location also being scattered.
-The result is out white light from the sun comes in two parts, almost all but some blue comes directly, and additional blue light comes from the entire rest of the sky.
+The blue sky is a result of light which would have been heading directly to the ground at all other locations, also being scattered, with some of that blue light from each point in the sky coming towards us.
+The result is our white light from the sun comes in two parts.
+Reduced, but still significant blue light does come directly, and additional blue light comes from the entire rest of the sky.

 The Sun Defines White: How we know the Blue Sky and Yellow Sun add up to White.

 We define white as the ‘sum of all colours’, but exactly what mix of all colours is ‘true white’?
 When we buy light bulbs, it can be seen that there are ‘different temperature’ light bulbs, lower temperature bulbs provide ‘softer’ yellower light, and higher temperature bulbs provide bluer, harsher light.
-Further, cameras have a ‘white balance setting, to compensate for different relative strengths of higher frequency blue light vs lower frequency yellow (red and green) light.
-Clearly there can be different ‘whites’ that provide light usable as ‘white’ without being what we could define as true ‘white’.
+Further, cameras have a ‘white balance’ setting, to compensate for different relative strengths of higher frequency blue light vs lower frequency yellow (red and green) light.
+Clearly there can be different ‘whites’ that provide light usable as ‘white’, without being what we could define as true ‘white’.
 All that is needed is for all frequencies to be present in approximately equal amounts.
 Different mixes of ‘white’ are more noticeable when directly compared, but our vision adjusts for small changes.
-If our vision could not adapt, as the Sun sets and we get less blue light all colours would appear to change.
-The same adaptability needed to see with different light bulbs is needed to see a different times of the day.
+If our vision could not adapt, as the Sun starts to set, and we get less blue light, all colours would appear to change.
+The same adaptability needed to see consistent colours with different light bulbs, is also needed to see a different times of the day.

 However, we define ‘true white’ as what we experience in the main daylight hours, which is the mix of all light provided by our Sun, from the ‘yellow disk’ and the blue sky.
-It is not a coincidence that the Sun is white, because what we see as ‘white’ is sunlight from our Sun.
+It is not a coincidence that the Sun is white, because what we evolved to see as ‘white’ is the mix of sunlight from our Sun.
 The exact mix we get from the blue sky and direct sunlight is what we have evolved to vision systems to see as ‘normal white light’.
 If the sun was actually yellow, we would in total be bathed in yellow light on Earth, not white light.
-However, if we evolved on a planet orbiting a yellow star, we would have evolved to see that light as ‘normal white’ and light from white stars as slightly blue.
-In fact if the shy was not blue, we would see the Sun as white because, with only that direct light, our colour balance would adjust.
+However, if we evolved on a planet orbiting an actual yellow star, we would have evolved to see that light as ‘normal white’ and light from white stars as slightly blue.
+In fact if the sky was not blue, we would then see the disk of the Sun as white because, with only that direct light, our colour balance would adjust.